Anoname112/Personal-Omega-Ruby/README.md

 Omega Ruby personalized to my liking.

 ### Features
-- <a href="https://anoname112.github.io/Personal-Omega-Ruby/">Wild encounters</a> modified to make many Pokemon from gen 1 to 6 available, but Hoenn natives are still the majority.
+- <a href="https://anoname112.github.io/Personal-Omega-Ruby/">Wild encounters</a> have been modified to make many Pokémon from Gen 1 to 6 available, but Hoenn natives are still the majority.
-- Starter ultimate moves are modified because they are the 'ultimate' moves, not the inferior moves.
+- Starter ultimate moves have been modified because these are the 'ultimate' moves, not the inferior moves.
-- Base stats of mega Kanto starters are modified.
+- The base stats of mega Kanto starters have been modified.
 - Feebas now have 5% chance to hold Prism Scale.
-- Horde EV Training.
+- Horde EV Training is available.
-- <a href="https://github.com/Anoname112/Personal-Omega-Ruby/blob/main/Important%20Battles.txt">Important battle changes.</a>
+- <a href="https://github.com/Anoname112/Personal-Omega-Ruby/blob/main/Important%20Battles.txt">Important battle changes</a> have been made.
-- Alternatives to Trade Evolutions.
+- Alternatives to Trade Evolutions have been added.

 ### Screenshots
 <img src="https://raw.githubusercontent.com/Anoname112/Personal-Omega-Ruby/main/images/FrenzyPlant.png">